numba/numba/docs/source/proposals/integer-typing.rst

    this is desirable or not is an open question; it is good for correctness, but potentially bad for performance.

-2. In trying to follow the correctness over performance rule, some values can actually leave the integer realm.
+2. In trying to follow the correctness over predictability rule, some values can actually leave the integer realm.
 For example, ``int64 + uint64`` is typed ``float64`` in order to avoid magnitude losses (but incidentally will lose precision on large integer values...), again following Numpy's